AENEAS MOUNTAIN LOOKOUT

 Check the view from the top: North, East, East-Southeast, Southeast, South, Southwest, and West.

-Photos courtesy the Fire Lookout Museum and Rex Kamstra
+Photos courtesy the Fire Lookout Museum, Jon Fancher, U.S. Forest Service and Rex Kamstra